minhphan88/minhphan88.github.io/_presentations/melbourneproperty.md

   You can [interact with the visualisation](http://rpubs.com/minhphan/dataviz2) here

 ## Limitations
-  The project only considered a small segment of the property landscape in Melbourne- 2 bed-room units.
+  The project only considered a small segment of the property landscape in Melbourne- 2 bedroom units.
 Other types of properties such as houses and apartments can provide a very different outcome.

 ## What I've learned from this project:
-  1. Simplicity trumps: "Everything should be made as simple as possible, but no simpler."
-Albert Einstein Visualisation is created to serve the purpose communication, simplicity shows clarity in this communication.
+  1. Simplicity trumps: Visualisation is created to serve the purpose of communication; simplicity provides clarity.
+    *"Everything should be made as simple as possible, but no simpler."
+(Albert Einstein)*
   2. Video Editing: The project presented me with the opportunity to learn how to create and edit video.
-The process has deepen my appreciation of videos as a storytelling medium as well as the craft of creating them.
+The process has deepened my appreciation of videos as a storytelling medium, as well as the craft of creating them.